-- Please attach the original copy of your posting to your online request in QUERY to be preapproved by the Office of Student Development before making - Once the postings are approved and copies made, return to the Office of Student Development with all copies. - Each copy of the posting will be stamped up to a maximum of 75 postings per event or informational episode.
+- Please attach the original copy of your posting to an email directed to the Administrative Assistant of Student Development to be approved before making copies. - Once the postings are approved and the copies have been made, return to the Office of Student Development in the Student Success Center or the Office of Advancement in Francis Hall with all copies - Each copy of the posting will be stamped up to a maximum of 50 postings per event or informational episode.
 Photocopied stamps are not acceptable proof of approval and violate the Posting Policy.
-Please see the Posting Locations section below to determine the appropriate numbers of postings per event or informational episode - Postings may be stamped for up to 30 days or up to two business days after date of event - · A copy of all approved postings will be kept by the Office of Student Development - The host group or department is responsible for removing all postings on the stamped removal date.
-Postings that are not removed are considered a posting policy violation
+Please see the "Posting Locations" section to determine the appropriate numbers of postings per event or informational episode - Postings may be stamped for up to 30 days or up to two days after date of event - A copy of all approved postings will be kept by the Office of Student Development - The host group or department is responsible for removing all postings on the

+- stamped removal date. - Postings that are not removed are considered a posting policy violation